Smiling woman with long curly brown hair resting her chin on her hand wearing a sleeveless turquoise blouse.

 Okay so nothing against formula!
 Our first few visits to the Pediatrician, the babies weren’t gaining weight according to the standard baby progression charts.
 I had to supplement with formula when the babies were newborn to help them get to their proper weight.
 Also, in the hospital formula was great since it gave me a chance to sleep and my husband could feed our babies.
 I was excited once I didn’t have to use formula anymore around month two.
 I did really like using Bubs Organic Baby Formula because it had ZERO corn syrup in it, is organic, and has good ingredients.
 However, I didn’t realize that formula can be counterintuitive because whenever you are using formula, obviously you aren’t breastfeeding and when you aren’t breastfeeding, your body isn’t cued to make more milk.
 The basic law of supply and demand.
 The more demand for breastmilk, the more supply.
 Feeding your baby is very emotional in the beginning - I remember feeling discouraged (major understatement) when I felt I wasn’t producing enough milk when the babies were newborn.
 I certainly didn’t want our sweet babies to go hungry.
 If I could do it all over again, I would reassure myself that the babies would NOT lack in nutrition and to continue to frequently nurse and pump until my milk levels were established, and perhaps quit formula sooner.
 But as they say, hindsight is 20/20 and I just wanted to get the babies’ weights up.

 Galactagogues are foods and herbs that can increase breast milk production.
 You are eating for two when breastfeeding!
 In my case, I was eating for three!
 Haha.
 After my Postpartum Depression went away, around month six, my appetite came back with a vengeance!
 I actually lost most of my baby weight in the first three months postpartum.
 I didn’t have a desire to eat much, just light snacks.
 I was mostly tired, so sleep was the priority.
 Also trying to cook a full meal for myself with two newborns was not an easy feat.
 I did make sure to drink water and eat foods that would increase my supply.
 When I came home from the hospital, my sweet sister-in-law Candace hooked me up with delicious breastmilk boosting snacks.
 I had a little station next to my comfy rocking lounge chair and could eat in the middle of the night during breastfeeds.
 Those first few weeks were the best!
 But the snacks are pricey and do add up, so I decided to make my own whenever possible.
-My favorite lactation cookie of all time is from Say Grace’s blog.
+My all-time favorite lactation-friendly treat has to be my Chocolate Chip Lactation Cookies.
 These cookies are absolutely delicious, and are easy to make.
 They are essentially a chocolate chip cookie, but with Brewer’s Yeast and Flaxseed Meal, two ingredients you may not have on hand.

 Here are some of my favorite breastfeeding snacks: